C2SM/icon-vis/README.md

 We encourage you to create your own formatoptions and contribute to this repository if they would be useful for others.

 Once registered to a plotter class, the formatoptions can be used as seen in many of the scripts, for example in [mapplot.py](/mapplot/mapplot.py)

+#### Plotting Derived Variables

+If you want to plot derived variables, psyplot requires that the new variable has the correct coordinate encoding.
+These need to be set by you.
+For example, if you create a variable `delta_t`, based on temperature calculated on the cell center, then you must set:

+	ds.delta_t.encoding['coordinates'] = 'clat clon'

+Whereas if your derived variable is an edge variable, for example derived from the tangential and normal components of the wind on the edges (`VN`, `VT`), then the coordinates encoding should be set as:

+	ds.derived_edge_var.encoding['coordinates'] = 'elat elon'

+You should also ensure that you have the cell or edge data required from the grid merged in the dataset.
+For variables on the cell center, your dataset will need not only clat, clon, but the bounds `clon_bnds`, `clat_bnds`, and the relationship must be defined between them, eg.

+	ds.clon.attrs['bounds'] = 'clon_bnds'
+	ds.clat.attrs['bounds'] = 'clat_bnds'

+Likewise for edge variables:

+	ds.elon.attrs['bounds'] = 'elon_bnds'
+	ds.elat.attrs['bounds'] = 'elat_bnds'

+The function `combine_grid_information` in the [grid.py](/modules/grid.py) sets the bounds attributes (among others) while merging the required grid data with the dataset.

 # Trouble shooting
 1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
 If they are not in the nc file, the information needs to be added with a grid file.
 The error is likely to be: *ValueError: Can only plot 2-dimensional data!*